iamgoroot/kyivstar-opentelecom-go/README.md

 # Kyivstar Open Telecom API Client for Go

-This is unofficial a Go client for the Kyivstar API, which allows you to interact with the Kyivstar Open Telecom API.
+This is unofficial a Go client for the Kyivstar API, which allows you to interact with the Kyivstar Open Telecom API https://api-gateway.kyivstar.ua

 ## Installation